 This wasn’t a new idea.
-Other states did it, with success, and the Arizona Center for Law in the Public Interest (ACLPI) had filed a lawsuit in 1995 asking that the Land Department be required to obtain competitive bids for grazing lease renewals.
-On July 23, 1997, Maricopa County Superior Court Judge B. Michael Dann responded with a ruling that found the Land Department’s restrictive lease renewal practices “systematically violate” the Enabling Act’s mandate to maximize revenues raised for the state’s public schools.
+Other states had done it with success, and in 1995 the Arizona Center for Law in the Public Interest (ACLPI) had filed a lawsuit asking that the Land Department be required to obtain competitive bids for grazing lease renewals.
+On July 23, 1997, Maricopa County Superior Court Judge B. Michael Dann responded with a ruling that found the Land Department’s restrictive lease renewal practices “systematically violate” the Enabling Act mandate to maximize revenues raised for the state’s public schools.
 He ordered that grazing lease renewals be put up for auction.

 The judge’s decision upset the state’s ranchers so much that their proponents in the Legislature held a joint hearing of the natural resource committees of the Senate and House on September 17.
 The Auditor General’s report was criticized for being flawed and for having encouraged the judge to make his decision.
 Rep. Jake Flake, R-Snowflake, a rancher, claimed the decision would, “destroy the ranching industry as we know it.”